 |Windows Server 2008 R2||Internet Explorer, Chrome|

-For Chrome support, you must use Windows 10 Creators Update (version 1703) or later.
+For Chrome support in Windows 10 Creators Update (version 1703) or later, install this extension.

 These browsers support device authentication, allowing the device to be identified and validated against a policy.
 The device check fails if the browser is running in private mode.

 In your conditional access policy, you can select Mobile apps and desktop clients as client app.